-Approximate Cost: \$124.00 (includes class fee \$4.00, AP exam \$95.00, AP workbook
+Approximate Cost: \$124.00 (includes class fee \$4.00, AP exam \$95.00, AP workbook \$25.00)

-AP World History is a two-semester course that traces the development of World Civilization from 8000 B.C.E. to the present day.
-Its content is structured around the investigation of five course themes including the interaction between humans and the environment; the development and interaction of cultures; state building, expansion, and conflict; creation, expansion, and interaction of economic systems; and the development and transformation of social structures.
-APWH culminates in a required Advanced Placement test in May.
-Success on this test can result in the earning of college credit that can be used at most universities throughout the country.
-This means that all students should expect nightly reading assignments, daily quizzes, rigorous testing, and extensive amounts of analytical writing.
-Students should enter class with a foundation in the following skills; effective note-taking, reading comprehension, self-discipline, critical thinking, and primary source analysis.
-This foundation will be strengthened and expanded upon over the course of your two semesters in APWH.
-AP World History will be one of the most challenging and rewarding classes that you have the opportunity to take here at LMHS.
+AP European History (APEH) is a two-semester course that traces the development of Western Society from its origins in ancient Greece to the This course culminates in a present day. required Advance Placement test in May.
+Success on this test can result in the earning of college credit that can be used at most universities nationwide.
+The depth and breadth of this course requires that it can be taught at an accelerated pace.
+APEH focuses on the Intellectual/Cultural, Political/Diplomatic, and Social/Economic historical development of Europe from the Renaissance to Globalization.
+Extensive reading, analytical writing, and independent study are expected.
+Students should enter class with a foundation in the following skills; effective note taking, reading comprehension, self-discipline, critical thinking, and primary source analysis.
+This foundation will be strengthened and expanded upon over the course APEH.
 An open mind and willingness to be challenged are required.
+LMHS requires all students enrolled in an AP course to take the AP Exam.